Financial-Times/origami/proposals/accepted/0000-rename-master-brand.md

 # Rename the master brand

-Proposal to rename the "master brand" to the "pink brand", or similar.
+Proposal to rename the "master brand" ~to the "pink brand", or similar~ core.

+Kati (creative director) took this to her team and other stakeholders who decided on "core".
+They are moving forward with "core brand" over "master brand" in future brand guidelines.

 ## motivation